LGSInnovations/minimal-server-for-frontend-dev/README.md

 # minimal-server-for-frontend-dev
 A minimal Node.js server for shared frontend development using the browser as a development environment.
 (Minimal here means just a page of server+frontend code that saves frontend snippets and serves them immediately.)
+This is mostly for a quick setup to help new students of JavaScript to have a playground for small frontend-only projects.

 ## Usage
  * mkdir myProject